roytang/blog/content/post/2017/01/problems-in-large-software-dev-teams.md

       The need for good coding and development standards increases
     </li>
     <li style="font-weight: 400;">
-      Higher likelihood of code duplication (&#8220;I didn't know that Developer R already wrote a function that does X!&#8221;)
+      Higher likelihood of code duplication ("I didn't know that Developer R already wrote a function that does X!&#8221;)
     </li>
     <li style="font-weight: 400;">
       More important for code to be well-decoupled, to reduce the likelihood of one developer breaking a lot of things